hackialand/plan/Plan.md

 - Amortized O(1).

 Thread-safety:
 - Not thread-safe.
-External synchronization required for concurrent writers/readers.
+External synchronization is required for concurrent writers/readers.

 ### Cloning